Making community in Gabriela Mistral. Neighbourhood Oliver

 The ‘Gabriela Mistral’ housing group in the Oliver neighbourhood consists of a group of 288 dwellings built in 1955.
 They are four-storey buildings without lifts, of small dimensions, without heating or adequate insulation.
 It is a physically and socially deteriorated area, according to data from the European Association Poverty Net (EAPN) it is one of the areas with the highest poverty indicators in Aragon.
 The composition of its residents is diverse: elderly people and families in a precarious economic situation with a high percentage of people of Roma and migrant origin.
 The mortgage crisis of 2008 has led to an increase in the number of occupied dwellings.

 The project carried out by the Social Services Municipal Center (CMSS) has consisted of intervention in 3 of these blocks using the CMSS' own resources.
 On the one hand, some material improvements in the common areas carried out with an employment project where the people employed are CMSS users, some of them residents of these dwellings.
-On the other hand, interventions at individual/family and group level by the CMSS team with the aim of involving the resident families in the care, favouring coexistence and supporting the organisation of the community of neighbours.
+Interventions at individual/family and group level by the CMSS team with the aim of involving the resident families in the care, favouring coexistence and supporting the organisation of the community of neighbours.

 Resources needed